 Chuck Russell’s remake of The Blob is a total love letter to the original.
 It’s a monster movie, plain and simple.
 But it makes smart choices in order to keep audiences guessing.
 The effects are also great.
 The real treat in the remake, though, is the revelation that the blob is not extraterrestrial but is in fact a man-made form of biological warfare and its attack on this small town is simply a test to make sure it works.
 That brings an extra level of terror to the already immensely entertaining feature.

 David Cronenberg’s The Fly is a visionary take on the source material that rebuilds the story from the ground up.
-It takes on many themes, but the best thing about it is the very different way it takes on the transformation.
+It takes on many themes, but the best part about it is the very different way the picture attacks the transformation.
 This is incredibly gradual.
 Little by little, Seth Brundle becomes a fly.
-The makeup is great, but Jeff Goldblum’s portrayal is truly fantastic.
+The makeup is great, but Jeff Goldblum’s portrayal is fantastic.
 He’s quirky, haunting and intimidating and can move between the three at the drop of a hat.
-It’s a sad, somber and oftentimes incredibly gross take on the original story, but that’s what makes it memorable.
+It’s a sad, somber, and oftentimes incredibly gross take on the original story, but that’s what makes it memorable.
 It remains one of the best and most widely known films of Cronenberg’s career.